IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_COMBINED.md

 The Litecoin Knowledge Hub application has a solid foundation with good input validation and rate limiting. **Fifteen critical and high-priority vulnerabilities have been successfully resolved**, including all public-facing security issues except database authentication.

-**🚨 CRITICAL CONTEXT CHANGE: PUBLIC REPOSITORY + FOUNDATION TWEET**
+**🚨 CRITICAL CONTEXT CHANGE: PUBLIC REPOSITORY**

-With the repository going fully public, live chat active, and a Foundation tweet imminent, **the threat model has fundamentally changed**.
+With the repository going fully public, and live chat active, **the threat model has fundamentally changed**.
 What was acceptable for local-only deployment is now a critical blocker for public exposure.

-**One Public Launch Blocker Remaining (Five Resolved):**
+**Three Public Launch Blockers Remaining (Five Resolved):**

 1. ✅ **BLOCKER #1: Privacy Catastrophe** - **RESOLVED** - Unauthenticated User Questions API (CRIT-NEW-1) - Endpoints removed entirely, questions still logged to MongoDB.
 2. ✅ **BLOCKER #2: Token Leakage** - **RESOLVED** - Debug code (HIGH-NEW-3 + CRIT-7) - All debug code removed, auth tokens and backend URLs no longer exposed in browser console.